AI4OPT/OPFGenerator/docs/src/opf/socwr.md

 ### Objective

-The objective function minimizes the cost of active power generation.
+The objective function ``\eqref{eq:socopf:obj}`` minimizes the cost of active power generation.

+!!! todo
+    OPFGenerator currently supports only linear cost functions.
+    Support for quadratic functions is planned for a later stage; please open an issue if you would like to request this feature.

 ### Constraints